Andrographis paniculata: Uses and potential allergenicity

-A 2012 review found that A. paniculata extracts could inhibit expression of several cytochrome C enzymes and thus interfere with metabolism of other pharmaceuticals.
-A 2019 review finds that A. paniculata compounds such as andrographolide have poor solubility and relatively low potency, and that a semi-synthetic injectable derivative Xiyanping can cause sometimes life-threatening allergic reactions.
+A 2019 review found that A. paniculata extracts, such as andrographolide, have poor solubility and relatively low potency, and that a semi-synthetic derivative, xiyanping, can cause life-threatening allergic reactions.

 Food

-In Cambodia the dried root macerated in alcohol is consumed as an aperitive, while the seeds make a black jelly called chahuoy khmau.
+In Cambodia, the dried root macerated in alcohol is consumed as an apéritif, while the seeds make a black jelly called chahuoy khmau.

 Chemistry

 Andrographolide is the major constituent extracted from the leaves of the plant and is a bicyclic diterpenoid lactone.
 This bitter principle was isolated in pure form by Gorter in 1911.
 Systematic studies on chemistry of A. paniculata have been carried out.